 The neck, which also goes in your mouth, curves slightly to keep it off the counter.
 One more barrier against germs.

 The heads come two-to-a-box that is perfectly fitted — no extra cardboard.
 The full toothbrush is also packaged in close quarters to ensure we use as little recycled paper as possible (and zero plastic) with each delivery.

 And, at last, we come to the Execute stage.

 Here’s where we flesh out the solutions to those central problems we mentioned earlier.
 We conceptualize them, prototype, test, and refine until we come out with the one winner: The Final Concept™ (also commonly referred to as “final_finalfinal_noreallythistime.jpg”).

 We describe this concept in detail before we hand all those design files we slaved over — which include technical drawings, 3D computer-aided drafting, and tech packs — to a crack engineering team for final touches before manufacturing.
 We’ll continue to consult and discuss to ensure the original design intent is maintained.

-Ok, we’re a little biased, but the truth is, the Grin toothbrush is affordable, thoughtfully designed, and making a real difference.
+Ok, we’re a little biased, but the truth is, the Nada toothbrush is affordable, thoughtfully designed, and making a real difference.
 (It’s also dentist-approved!)
 Simon really did his homework on this one, and we were proud to be a part of the project.
-If you need any more convincing, since its conception (to July, 2020), Grin has prevented the disposal of 11,300 one-piece brushes.
+If you need any more convincing, since its conception (to July, 2020), Nada has prevented the disposal of 11,300 one-piece brushes.

 Ok, you get it.
 Industrial design is pretty awesome.
 But where did it all begin?
 It’s time to dive into the History of Industrial Design...

 Want one of your own?
 You’re in luck!
-Use the code ancordgrin to save 10% on an eco-friendly toothbrush of your very own.
+Visit trynada.com to order an eco-friendly toothbrush of your very own.
 Did we mention they come in seven colours?